gpestana/elasticsearch-production-book/data.md

 Curator provides a CLI interface and HTTP API..

-## How to assign unassigned shards?
+## What do unassigned shards mean?
+> **TL;DR**
 >

-**TL;DR**
+## How to recover from cluster yellow status?

->
+> **TL;DR**
-To assign unassigned shards, first check which shards are unassigned.
+> To assign unassigned shards, first check which shards are unassigned.
 Once you spot them, use the HTTP API to implicitly assign the shards to a particular node.
 In order to avoid this problem in the future, you may want to enable the automatic shard allocation.

 When the cluster has unassigned secondary shards its state becomes yellow.
 An yellow state means that all primary shards are allocated but at least one replica is unassigned.
 An unassigned replica implies that the replication policy defined in the configurations is not in place in the cluster.
 As an example, if the replication factor is 1 and one shard is not replicated in at least one data node, then the cluster will turn to a yellow state.